 Remember, young children live in the moment, and so when they think of something to say, they can't wait and tell you later.
 It must be said right now!
 When possible, take the time to listen yourself, and offer opportunities for your child to speak, ask questions, and share ideas with others.

 How are you encouraging spoken language in your home?
-Hop over to our facebook group for parents and share your thoughts!
+Share your thoughts!